dwarvesf/newsletter-digest/README.md

 # Newsletter Digest Bot

-This project contains a bot that processes and digests newsletter content.
+This project contains a bot that processes and digests newsletter content, focusing on specific topics of interest.

 ## Prerequisites